AlnemerAbdulwahab/command/README.md

 - The program expects integer values as input
 - Providing non-integer values will result in a `NumberFormatException`
 - Only the first two arguments are used; additional arguments are ignored

+## About

+This project was created as part of the Tuwaiq Academy Software Development Bootcamp.